 I found a half-page advert for them on Page 2 of Practical Wireless magazine from February 1958, which shows their age.

 The small yet thick 240V fan is insanely loud (unusably so).
 Since it doesn't even point at the hottest valves, I think that a better method of cooling will be to use the eight big slow 120mm fans in the top of my rackmount cabinet above Nagard's open lid, which are ironically quieter than its single fan.
 So two friends helped me desolder the wires to the noisy fan, which proved very difficult to even access them.
-It was then a three-man lift to get the super heavy (19kg) Nagard back into the cabinet and lift the rack shelf up a few notches so that it now sits directly beneath the fans.
+It was then a three-man lift to get the super heavy (19kg) Nagard back into the cabinet and hold it at arms' length so we could raise the rack shelf up a few notches so that it now sits directly beneath the fans.
 So sadly not really a portable option for live performances :-/ Audiences will instead have to come and visit me! :-)

 Luckily the outside chassis is relatively unmarked, just a few small edge scratches, hardly indicative of its sixty years of age!
 The military-spec thick solid metal front fascia would surely see off any attacker foolish enough to dare.
 I cleaned off some sticker residue and it looks great.
 I will add some photos when I find my camera charger, but wish I'd been able to photograph the internals before the epic struggle to mount it into the rack.
 And I long to get a video camera to make a demo of these extraordinary sounds.
 An audio-only demo would be sonically interesting, but won't make much sense without visuals showing what knobs are turning - seeing is believing.